ZiadHatab/ziadhatab.github.io/_tabs/academic portfolio.md

 - H. Takahashi, **Z. Hatab**, E. Schlaffer, H. Paulitsch, and W. Bösch, "Experimental analysis of grounded coplanar waveguide structures based on different PCB processes with uncertainty analysis" _IEICE Electronics Express_, 2023, doi: [10.1587/elex.20.20230381](https://doi.org/10.1587/elex.20.20230381).

 - **Z. Hatab**, M. E. Gadringer and W. Bösch, "Symmetric-Reciprocal-Match Method for Vector Network Analyzer Calibration," in _IEEE Transactions on Instrumentation and Measurement_, vol. 73, pp. 1-11, 2024, Art no. 1001911, doi: [10.1109/TIM.2024.3350124](https://doi.org/10.1109/TIM.2024.3350124), e-print doi: [10.48550/arXiv.2309.02886](https://doi.org/10.48550/arXiv.2309.02886).

+## Awards

+- **ARFTG 98th (2022) – Best Paper**
+    For the paper _"Improving The Reliability of The Multiline TRL Calibration Algorithm"_ presented at the 2022 98th ARFTG Microwave Measurement Conference (ARFTG), Las Vegas, NV, USA.

+- **CPEM 2022 – Early Career Award**
+    For the paper _"Propagation of Measurement and Model Uncertainties through Multiline TRL Calibration"_ presented at the 2022 Conference on Precision Electromagnetic Measurements, Wellington, New Zealand.

+- **APMC 2022 – Student Prize**
+    For the paper _"Experimental Characterization of Microvias Using TRL Calibration with Uncertainty Analysis"_ presented at the 2022 Asia-Pacific Microwave Conference, Yokohama, Japan.

+- **ARFTG 102nd (2024) – Best Student Paper**
+    For the paper _"Error-Box Calibration of Three-Sampler VNAs"_ presented at the 2024 102nd ARFTG Microwave Measurement Conference (ARFTG), San Antonio, TX, USA.